barthelemymp/Quantum_MC/README.md

   * contains the localclass and the loopclass, two different Quantum Monte Carlo algorithms
   * check_loop_ergodicity.py verifies the ergodicity of the loop algorithm
-  * show_loop_algorithm.ipynb contains an animation on the loop algorithm
+  * show_loop_algorithm.ipynb contains an animation on the loop algorithm *config contains the parameter of a physical system, the monte carlo is there.
+  *compute local is the code that made the data using local montecarlo

+*oldcodes
+   *former code, when we tried a local and periodic montecarlo

 * report
   * contains the project report